-Oxford in its own right is an incredible place to study, but the chance to undertake this learning inside a tight-knit community encouraged and supported to exchange ideas, collaborate on projects, and plumb the depths of our own and each others’ work is a dream.
-I expected a lot when I arrived, and it has proven to be more than I could have dared hope.
+Oxford in its own right is a fantastic place to study, but the chance to undertake this learning as an Ertegun scholar, encouraged and supported every day to exchange ideas, collaborate on projects, and plumb the depths of our own and each others’ thinking, was a dream.
+I expected a lot when I arrived, but my two years as an Ertegun scholar proved to be more extraordinary than I could have hoped.

 I’m always happy to field questions from current or prospective students seeking advice on preparing applications or the future pursuit of their careers.